-Have you ever looked at an Elder Scrolls lore discussion and wondered: "how do these guys know all that"?
+Have you ever looked at an Elder Scrolls lore discussion and wondered: "how do these folks know all that"?
 If so, this guide is for you!
-It is designed to help you learn the most important topics of Elder Scrolls lore and to build lasting skills that will allow you to analyze and memorize TES lore.
+It is designed to help you learn the most important topics of Elder Scrolls lore and to build lasting skills that will allow you to analyze and memorize additional content.
 Let's get started!

 This guide does assume that you've played at least one Elder Scrolls game.
-Playing a bunch of them is always a great way to go, but it is by no means a requirement.
+Playing a bunch of them is a great way to learn, but it is by no means a requirement.

 Step One: Acquaint yourself with the Imperial Library (TIL) and the Unofficial Elder Scrolls Pages (UESP).
 Add them to your bookmarks.
 The primary source documents (books, game dialog, etc.) found on both sites should always be your first step to learning lore.
 UESP's articles are generally a good intro, but remember that they are edited by a variety of authors, and therefore include the biases of those authors as well as potential unsourced assumptions.
 The same can be said about the articles on TIL.
 Again: always use primary sources.

 Step Two: Read the Frequently Asked Questions section of this guide.
 It answers some of the most common questions that people have and covers the basics of what exactly Elder Scrolls lore is.